 The Department of Homeland Security cannot combat human trafficking alone.
-The Blue Campaign seeks partners to join in the fight against human trafficking.
+The President’s Interagency Task Force to Monitor and Combat Trafficking in Persons (PITF) brings together federal departments and agencies to ensure a whole-of-government approach that addresses all aspects of human trafficking.
+The Blue Campaign also seeks partners to join in the fight against human trafficking.
 The fight requires the contributions of all, including:

 - Workers on the frontlines – first responders, social workers, community volunteers, healthcare providers, teachers, and law enforcement;